LincanLi-X/FireTrend/data/README_.md

 ## Full Dataset Availability

-The **complete FireCast dataset** is too large to be uploaded directly in the GitHub repository.
+⚠️NOTE that the **complete FireCast dataset** is too large to be uploaded directly in the GitHub repository.
 Therefore, The full dataset is provided via an **anonymized Google Drive link**:

 > https://drive.google.com/drive/folders/13_1l7uCxD6APLFWe4ZLUAhM1f_Lnz1ie?usp=sharing